ubc-library-rc/intro-web-scraping/content/understanding-a-website.md

 <p>In Safari and Microsoft Edge <strong>inspect element</strong> is not enabled by default.<br>* To enable in <strong>Safari</strong> go to Preferences -> Advanced and enable <i>Show Developer menu in menu bar</i>. <br> * To enable in <strong>Microsoft Edge</strong> press F12</p>
 {: .note}

-This screenshot below shows the *Inspect* tool applied to a web page accessed with Chrome: [http://econpy.pythonanywhere.com/ex/001.html](http://econpy.pythonanywhere.com/ex/001.html).
-The page is a list of buyer names and item prices and is part of a [web scraping example](https://docs.python-guide.org/scenarios/scrape/) from The Hitchhiker's Guide to Python.
+This screenshot below shows the *Inspect* tool applied to a web page accessed with Chrome: <a href="http://econpy.pythonanywhere.com/ex/001.html" target="_blank">http://econpy.pythonanywhere.com/ex/001.html</a>.
+The page is a list of buyer names and item prices.

 ![Inspect tool example](media/inspect_tool.png)